Standard Delivery is free for all orders £35 and over More Details. Collect from store is free for all orders.

 Let us introduce you to our world of Hot Chocolate by tasting from our wide selection.
 Our Friendly Fanatics will help you discover something new.
 No booking necessary - just pop in anytime!All Stores Daily

 It may seem an odd combination, but using Cucumber Mint tea in place of a stock cube is a stroke of genius.
-The blend of green tea and peppermint adds a herby freshness, while the hint of cucumber offers the promise that summertime's not too far away.
+The peppermint adds a herby freshness, while the hint of cucumber offers the promise that summertime's not too far away.
 Paired with the dewy flavour of petits pois and a punch of broccoli, this green soup is refreshing, sweet and nourishing to the last spoonful.

 1.2 litres boiling water